 Raw water from the lake/river/sea is drawn into the boat to cool the engine and drive train.
 Even in closed cooling systems, it is necessary to circulate water in part of the system.
-To protect the system, a sea strainer is installed near the raw water intake and serves the purpose of keeping debris from entering the cooling system and causing eventual engine failure.
+To protect the system, an optional sea strainer may be installed near the raw water intake and serves the purpose of keeping debris from entering the cooling system and causing eventual engine failure.
 As with any kind of strainer, it is necessary to regularly clean it so that water can flow unimpeded.